-Through the North American Free Trade Agreement (NAFTA), eligible professional59 Canadian and Mexican citizens may seek temporary entry to the U.S. to engage in prearranged business activities for U.S. or foreign employers as a nonimmigrant for a period of up to three years.60 Mexican citizens have to apply for a TN visa at a U.S. embassy or consulate.
+Through the North American Free Trade Agreement (NAFTA), and its successor, the US-Mexico-Canada Agreement (USMCA), eligible professional54 Canadian and Mexican citizens may seek temporary entry to the U.S. to engage in prearranged business activities for U.S. or foreign employers as a nonimmigrant for a period of up to three years55.
+Mexican citizens have to apply for a TN visa at a U.S. embassy or consulate.
 Unlike Mexican citizens, Canadian citizens who qualify for a TN visa status need not apply at a U.S. embassy or consulate but apply for admission directly at a designated U.S. port of entry.